 Moxibustion has traditionally been medicine for the people, for the villages.
-With the introduction of metal working techniques, Acupuncture arose and so channel theory developed and with it a culture of the Scholar-Physician.
-These generations of doctors developed medicine and wrote extremely influential texts, but fundamentally existed to serve the upper echelons of society,the emperor/ress and their court.
+With the introduction of metal working techniques, acupuncture arose and so channel theory developed and with it a culture of the Scholar-Physician.
+These generations of doctors developed medicine and wrote extremely influential texts, but fundamentally existed to serve the upper echelons of society – the Emperor/Empress and their court.

 How does Moxa work?

-It’s effect is two-fold; a heat and a chemical trigger.
+The Moxibustion effect is two-fold: a heat and a chemical trigger.

-The oil- as the moxa burns is generates an oil which infuses the skin and then sets of a bio-chemical reaction in the body.
+As the Moxa burns, it generates an oil which infuses the skin.
+This then sets off a bio-chemical reaction in the body.

-There still needs to be more research on this herb and technique but most of the research that has been done is on this acu-point.
-Called Stomach 36 or Zu San Li
+There still needs to be more research on this herb and technique, but most of the research that has been done is on the acu-point known as Stomach 36 (ST-36) or Zu San Li.

 - pain – joints/ stomach / menstrual

-The most simple and still effective way is to get a cigar like roll of moxa from your practitioner or they sell boxes at China Books
+The most simple and still effective way is to get a cigar-like roll of Moxa from your practitioner, or they sell boxes of Moxa at China Books.

-There is a more targeted and effective technique.
+There is a more targeted and effective technique for using Moxibustion at home.
 It’s called ‘rice-grain’ technique.
 It takes a few attempts to master the technique so you need to learn from somebody and have a few pieces of equipment.
-Here is a great VIDEO how to do it.
+Here is a great video showing the rice grain Moxa technique.